1. Indoor Activities:

 6. Foodie Delights:

 Nothing is better in winter then a little indulgence and the Hamilton & Waikato regions boasts a variety of foodie options to tick this box.
-Enjoy a decadent High Tea at Zealong Tea Estate just north of Hamilton, enjoy the variety of options on offer in the new SKYCITY Hamilton City Co-op precinct, visit award winning Waikato restaurants or visit one of the regions many farmers markets for fresh local produce.
+Enjoy a decadent High Tea at Zealong Tea Estate just north of Hamilton, enjoy the variety of options on offer in the SKYCITY Dining precinct, visit award winning Waikato restaurants or visit one of the regions many farmers markets for fresh local produce.
 Local wineries are also on offer, with many running mid-winter Christmas functions and other dining options.

 7. Natural Spas: